seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 From whom we do exist, and cease to be;
 Here I disclaim all my paternal care,
 And as a stranger to my heart and me
-Hold thee, from this, for ever.
+Hold thee, from this, forever.
 The barbarous Scythian,
 Or he that makes his generation messes
 To gorge his appetite, shall to my bosom
-Be as well neighbour'd, pitied, and relieved,
+Be as well neighbor'd, pitied, and relieved,
-As thou my sometime daughter.
+As thou my sometime daughter. /

 **KENT**
-Good my liege,--
+/ Good my liege,-- /

 **KING LEAR**
+/ Peace, Kent!
 Come not between the dragon and his wrath.
 I loved her most, and thought to set my rest
 On her kind nursery.
 Hence, and avoid my sight!